$3.5 Million Seattlement

 The specific weight threshold for a CMV varies depending on the type of vehicle and the regulations that apply.
 According to federal regulations (Title 49) and the Pennsylvania Motor Vehicle code (Title 75), a CMV is defined as a vehicle with a gross vehicle weight rating or gross combination weight rating of 10,001 pounds or more, or that is designed or used to transport more than eight occupants for compensation, or more than 15 occupants for non-compensation purposes.

-Commercial truck accidents may bring to mind big rigs, 18-wheelers, semi-trucks, and tractor-trailers.
-Some of the other commercial trucks that cause accidents in Pennsylvania include delivery trucks, garbage trucks, delivery trucks, tanker trucks, and flatbed trucks, such as moving trucks.
+Commercial truck accidents may bring to mind big rigs, 18-wheelers, semi-trucks, cargo trucks and tractor-trailers.
+Some of the other commercial trucks that cause accidents in Pennsylvania state include delivery trucks, garbage trucks, delivery trucks, tanker trucks, and flatbed trucks, such as moving trucks.

 18-wheelers